JJiangUvic/CSC561/README.md

 #### 1. Experimental environment architecture
 ![Layout](https://github.com/JJiangUvic/CSC561/assets/49337962/3b7959ce-ec76-4d35-aac0-12e8feb2e771)
 ##### Hardware Explain:
 •	Master Router: The router is used to connect the local network to the local area network provider Shaw.
-It is responsible for signal modulation and provides services such as DHCP and packet transport for devices operating at layer 2
+It is responsible for signal modulation and provides services such as DHCP and packet transport for devices operating at layer 2.

-•	Network environment parameters (latency and packet loss)
+•	Control PC: The PC running in a Windows 10 environment is used for receiving signals from a capture card and sending commands to the PC router in the experimental platform.
+The commands include configuring and modifying Linux router settings, as well as adjusting latency and packet loss rates.
+• Client Monitor: Providing video output for the participants in the experiment.

 •	Video quality(4K-8K)